-Project selection: due on Thursday, January 13; 10% of project score.
+- 1. Project selection: due on Wednesday, April 19; 10% of project score.
 Submit a write-up with your team members consisting of a one-line title of your project, a one-paragraph description, and the names of all team members.
-If you're doing a programming project, state the problem you want to solve and the requirements for a solution.

-Progress report: due on Thursday, February 3; 20% of project score.
-Submit a one-page progress report, and a bibliography of references that you have used or plan to use.

-Completed project: due on Saturday, March 19 (this is the day of the final); 70% of your project score.
+If you're doing a programming project, state the problem you want to solve and the requirements for a solution. - 2.
+Progress report: due on Friday, May 12; 20% of project score.
+Submit a one-page progress report, and a bibliography of references that you have used or plan to use. - 3.
+Completed project: due on Wednesday, June 7 no later than 8:00pm (this is the last day of class); 70% of your project score.
 Turn in your final project.

-In all cases, submit the project to SmartSite as described in All About Homework.
-If a team has multiple members, only one need submit the material, and the others can simply submit a note saying who submitted the final project.
+Submit these to the class site in Canvas as described in All About Homework.
+If a team has multiple members, only one need submit the material, and the others should simply submit a note saying who submitted the material.